 Many parents remember how excited they were to get a driver’s license.
 It may be hard to understand why any teen wouldn’t be excited.
 It’s important for parents to recognize that the fears are legitimate and to be able to help our teens feel confident about getting behind the wheel.
 We can do that by modeling proper driving behavior ourselves and ensuring our children receive adequate driving lessons from a competent, certified instructor.

-If you or your loved one has been involved in a drunk driving accident, please contact the law office of Paul J. Tafelski for competent, compassionate legal assistance.
+If you or your loved one has been involved in a drunk driving accident, please contact the Michigan Defense Law for competent, compassionate legal assistance.